millsjb/dotfiles/README.md

 millsjb's dotfiles
 ===================

-This repo is mostly meant to serve as a home for my developer environment set-up, allowing for easy deployment on new machines.
+This repo is mostly meant to serve as a home for my development environment set-up, allowing for easy deployment on new machines.
 Use at your own risk!

 Requirements
 ------------